Flight-Free-UK/flight_free_uk_website/source/posts/pandemics-and-climate.html.markdown

 ---
-published: false
+published: true
-title: Pandemics and climate
+title: "2021 podcast series: Climate and the pandemic"
 category: climate
 date: 2021-08-10T08:00:23.068Z
-cover_image: /images/uploads/1-qantanewsroom.com-747-landing-runwau.jpg
+cover_image: /images/uploads/08aug_episode_thumbnail.jpg
 summary: >
   What can the global coronavirus health crisis teach us about the climate crisis?
 We speak to Dr Sweta Chakrabraborty about how the pandemic and climate